-How can we remove the check k < N in L2?
+Upper bounds optimization How can we remove the check k < N in L2?
 What we can use is the knowledge that j < U has been true after L1 (unless the jump left the loop, which does not affect the loop body statements).
 Since j is coordinated with k, we can translate this to a bound on k.
-The variables are coordinated by $(k - b_k)/a_k = (j - b_j)/a_j$.
-But, in addition, k might have changed since L1.
+The variables are coordinated by $(k-b_k)/a_k=(j-b_j)/a_j$.
+But, in addition, k might have changed since L1, so we need to track the changes.
 If it cannot change by too much and we manage to relate U to N, then we will be fine.
 Let K be the sum of all (loop-invariant) increments that are added to k on any path between L1 and L2 that does not pass through L1 twice (note that k is not redefined in any nested loop).
 We want to make sure that k < N holds at L2 so that this range check is unnecessary.
-If we knew that k < N - K at L1, then we also knew k < N at L2, because K is an upper bound on the maximum increment from L1 to L2.
-Because k is coordinated with j, i.e., $(k - b_k)/a_k = (j - b_j)/a_j$, the test k < N - K at L1 is equivalent to
+If we knew that k < N - K at L1, then we also knew k < N at L2, because k is an upper bound on the maximum increment from L1 to L2.
+Because k is coordinated with k, i.e., k = k, where k is an upper bound on the maximum increment from L1 to L2.
+Because k is equivalent to